subnub/myDrive/readme.md

 - Note: The Upload and Download Features, and other core features, are disabled in the demo.

-## 👾 Questions?
-Feature Requests?
-Issues?
+## 👾 Bug reports and Feature Requests

 Contact Email: kyle.hoell@gmail.com